 - Temporary Resident Card

-- Mexican Border Crosser Card (accepted at test centers within 25 miles of the Mexican border)
+- Mexican Border Crosser Card (accepted only at test centers within 25 miles of the Mexican border)

 Testing in Mainland China